51+ Coastal Mississippi Hidden Gems in Mississippi Gulf Coast

 Coastal Mississippi is only a one-hour day trip from New Orleans or Mobile Alabama but fantastically different from its two bigger and more popular neighbors.
 On several Mississippi Gulf Coast trips, I set out to find as many fun, cool, and happy Coastal Mississippi Hidden Gems and secret spots as I could along the 62 miles also called The Secret Coast.

 While I expected to find maybe two dozen compelling places, my list keeps growing.
 At this point, my list far exceeds the original 51—but who is counting?
-Visit the Mississippi Gulf Coast and enjoy these Coastal Mississippi hidden gems—and discover your own!
+Visit the Mississippi Gulf Coast and enjoy my Coastal Mississippi hidden gems but also discover your own and let me know what you find.

 51+ Coastal Mississippi Hidden Gems on The Secret Coast